hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 - **Type:** String or Number, [Duration](glossary#type-duration)
 - **Default:** 2 seconds

-Time since the round start[^1] by which a new block should be created regardless if there were enough transactions or not.
-Used to force block commits when there is a small influx of new transactions.
+Time since the start of the round[^1] by which a new block should be created regardless if there were enough transactions or not.
+This forces block commits when there is a small influx of new transactions.

 A block might be created earlier if there is enough transactions in the [Queue](queue-params).
 The limit of transactions is configured by [`sumeragi.transactions_in_block`](#sumeragi-transactions-in-block).